-Rapid-acting analogs, such as insulin lispro and aspart, are safe for use during pregnancy, demonstrating minimal transfer across the placenta and no evidence of teratogenesis, as well as being effective [44].
-They are preferred over regular insulin because they tend to produce better postprandial control and a lower risk for hypoglycemia [10; 13; 44].
-Most formulations available are administered subcutaneously, but a newer option (Afrezza) is inhaled rapid-acting insulin administered prior to each meal [44; 53].
-Information specific to the use of inhaled insulin during pregnancy is limited [44].
+Rapid-acting analogs, such as insulin lispro and insulin aspart, are safe for use during pregnancy, demonstrating minimal transfer across the placenta and no evidence of teratogenesis, as well as being effective [44].
+These agents are preferred over regular insulin because they tend to produce better post-prandial control and a lower risk for hypoglycemia [10; 13; 44].
+Most formulations available are administered subcutaneously.
+A newer option, Afrezza, is an inhaled rapid-acting insulin administered prior to each meal, however, information specific to the use of inhaled insulin during pregnancy is limited [44; 53].